A Person Detection Security Robot That Sends You Photos

 - Viam Python SDK

-- The Viam Python SDK (software development kit) lets you control your Viam-powered robot by writing custom scripts in the Python programming language.
+- The Viam Python SDK (software development kit) lets you control your Viam-powered machine by writing custom scripts in the Python programming language.
 Install the Viam Python SDK by following these instructions.

 - yagmail